Vivo X27, Vivo X27 Pro With Pop-Up Selfie Cameras Launched

 Vivo X27 and X27 Pro have been unveiled in China.
-Both new Vivo phones come with pop-up selfie camera setup and run Android Pie-based Funtouch OS 9 out-of-the-box.
+The new Vivo phones come with pop-up selfie camera setup and run Android Pie-based Funtouch OS 9 out-of-the-box.
 The Vivo X27 sports a 16-megapixel selfie camera along with a wide-angle lens, whereas the Vivo X27 Pro comes with a 32-megapixel selfie camera that is equipped with a soft LED flash.
 There is also an in-display fingerprint sensor on the Vivo X27 Pro.
-Both phones also flaunt a triple rear camera setup that is supported by an LED flash module.
+Part of the company's mid-range portfolio, both smartphones also flaunt a triple rear camera setup that is joined by an LED flash.

 Vivo X27, Vivo X27 Pro price